kubernetes/kubernetes/v1.0/docs/getting-started-guides/index.md

     - **Project**:  Kubernetes Committers regularly use this configuration, so it usually works with the latest release of Kubernetes.
     - **Commercial**: A commercial offering with its own support arrangements.
     - **Community**: Actively supported by community contributions.
-May not work with more recent releases of kubernetes.
+May not work with more recent releases of Kubernetes.
     - **Inactive**: No active maintainer.
-Not recommended for first-time K8s users, and may be deleted soon.
+Not recommended for first-time Kubernetes users, and may be deleted soon.
-  - **Notes** is relevant information such as version k8s used.
+  - **Notes** is relevant information such as the version of Kubernetes used.

 <!-- reference style links below here -->
 <!-- GCE conformance test result -->